 PR companies can help executives build their reputations as thought leaders and experts in their fields.
 They do this with a combination of media training, media relations, and digital profile-building.
 PR companies often provide regular council to senior executives on communications matters that may impact the overall performance of the organisation.

-For more information about how external public relations support can help your business attend our compliementary breakfast seminar: How to generate more media coverage.
+For more information about how external public relations support can help your business attend our free virtual event: How to generate more media coverage.

-In the 1.5 hour seminar presented by company CEO you will find out what makes great content for a story, the most common mistakes companies make when engaging with the media, and how to prepare for a media interview.
+In the 1.5 hour seminar presented by Adam Benson, managing director of The Recognition Group, you will find out what makes great content for a story, the most common mistakes companies make when engaging with the media, and how to prepare for a media interview.